Supported Devices

 Controlling object display for XR

-• hiding Avatar parts in First or Third Person views (e.g. first-person head shouldn't be visible).
+- hiding Avatar parts in First or Third Person views.
+For example, in first-person view a person shouldn't be able to see their own head model.

 Travelling between VR worlds

-Currently, this is only supported on Oculus Quest 1 and 2 in the Oculus Browser.
+Currently, this is only supported on Oculus Quest 1, 2 and 3 in the Oculus Browser.
 On other platforms, users will be kicked out of their current immersive session and have to enter VR again on the new page.

 Requires enabling a browser flag: chrome://flags/#webxr-navigation-permission